Food labels can help consumers with food allergies avoid foods or ingredients that they or their families are allergic to.

 - tree nuts, such as almonds, pecans, or walnuts

-“So first look for the ‘Contains’ statement and if your allergen is listed, put the product back on the shelf,” says Kane.
+“So first look for a ‘Contains’ statement and if your allergen is listed, put the product back on the shelf,” says Carol D'Lima, food technologist with the Office of Nutrition and Food Labeling at the U.S. Food and Drug Administration (FDA).
 “If there is no ‘Contains’ statement, it’s very important to read the entire ingredient list to see if your allergen is present.
 If you see its name even once, it’s back to the shelf for that food too.”

 There are many different ingredients that contain the same major food allergen, but sometimes the ingredients’ names do not indicate their specific food sources.
 For example, casein, sodium caseinate, and whey are all milk proteins.
 Although the same allergen can be present in multiple ingredients, its “food source name” (for example, milk) must appear in the ingredient list just once to comply with labeling requirements.